delphidabbler/codesnip/trunk/Docs/ReadMe.txt

   of no interest to you.

 * There is a new option on the Tools menu that checks availability of new versions of CodeSnip.
-Note though that this does not report new beta's, only final releases.
+Note though that this does not report new betas, only final releases.

-For other features of the v4 beta please read the change log for this release and all the v4 previews at http://delphidabbler.com/software/codesnip/log?v=4
+For other features of v4 please read the change log for this release and all earlier betas and previews at http://delphidabbler.com/software/codesnip/log?v=4

 Bugs and Feature Requests
 -------------------------